Choosing a Trainer is an Important Decision.

 Shock collars, prong collars and the like used to be the norm, but since about 2009 research began to inform us that punishment and fear-based training can actually increases unwanted behaviors.
 Dogs learn to avoid pain or fear by shutting down and avoiding interaction in order to keep from being hurt or scared.
 This approach increases stress chemicals in the bloodstream, and makes the dog more fearful and reactive.
 This approach can shut dogs down temporarily, but it isn't a real fix.

-Why is our rewards-based therapy so successful?
+Why is our rewards-based training so successful?